 This concerned and shocked me.
 As I waited for my Mayo clinic appointment, I did what anyone would do.
-I turned to Google to see what my diagnosis could be (note: I don’t recommend this).
+I turned to Google to see my diagnosis (note: I don’t recommend this).
 Though I came up with a variety of scary diagnoses, none of them fit me correctly.
 The only one that even came close was Neurofibromatosis (NF), but I didn’t meet all the criteria for that either.

 There are a lot of unknowns – so it’s hard to know how the disorder will progress.
 But it often stays dormant for years at a time.